psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 ### Task 2: Avoid exposing unnecessary ports

-In the Dockerfile, you can see that two ports are exposed with 'EXPOSE' command
+In the Dockerfile, you can see that two ports are exposed with 'EXPOSE' command.

 Refer to this [article](https://www.geeksforgeeks.org/docker-expose-instruction/ "Docker EXPOSE instruction") for an overview of EXPOSE command.